|1||Chaloem Phra Kiat, Sara Buri|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Nakhon Si Thammarat air is currently 1.1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Nakhon Si Thammarat is currently 1.4 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|